 What is an internship?

-An internship is a short period of funded or paid work experience, usually between one and three months in duration and which typically takes place during university vacations.
+An internship is a short period of funded or paid work experience, usually between one and three months in duration and typically takes place during university vacations.
 Internships include both research and professional experiences and provide training and support to aid the intern’s career development.
 Internships offer an opportunity to work on a graduate-level, structured project or a defined set of tasks designed for those hoping to enter a profession.

 What is a micro-internship?